 Frame of reference is the group of alternatives in which your target customer classifies you, and it is always defined from their point of view.
 While Dove Bar might classify itself as a novelty ice cream product, the consumer probably classifies it as dessert, or an indulgent treat.
 So now instead of competing for consumer attention in the ice cream aisle, Dove may be competing for attention along with cakes, cookies, or even watermelon.
 The frame of reference establishes the range of alternatives from which your customer chooses, and thereby informs your comparative communication about how you are different.
 While you might be tempted to establish the widest possible frame of reference to capture the greatest potential volume (Choose us for dessert!), you might have greater success defining a smaller frame of reference to establish more meaningful differentiation (The most indulgent treat for “me time”!).

-There’s a really brilliant framework called the benefit ladder.
-You’ll find a worksheet with another noted above on our website.
+There’s a really brilliant framework called the benefit ladder you can download here.
 I won’t go through it in detail here, but the idea is that benefits can be expressed in functional or emotional terms, and the most established companies and brands focus on emotional benefits because they are the most powerful in driving sales.
 But for those of us still establishing brand recognition and market share, it is important to be descriptive about the benefits we offer our customers.
 One way to think about key benefit is how you solve the customer’s problem or address their need.
 You may be tempted to put key differentiation in this spot, but in fact there may be more than one company within the customer’s frame of reference that can address their need, so keeping this broad rather than singular is absolutely fine.

 This is the main rival for your customer’s business.
 Now I’m guessing a few of you are squirming because it isn’t nice to single out the competition when we’re all doing such noble work.
 That is true; however, it can be incredibly motivating for teams to imagine what it would take to match or beat so-and-so, even if you don’t wish them ill.
 You may not want to post this on your website, but setting the bar internally can be instrumental in driving growth.